kidaa/development-resources/development-roadmap/README.md

 TODO: link to all musicXML-related notes, plans, resources etc. Or maybe they should be actually placed in this repo?

-### Multithreading

-Make LilyPond take advantage of current multithreaded processors.
-This will be hard, as there are many interdependent things in LilyPond.
-Mentoring from one of the main authors (Han-Wen or Jan) may be necessary.

 ### Music fonts: